crossplane/crossplane/design/design-doc-terraform-code-generation.md

-resource type that has all information related to a field, such as whether it's immutable, computed, required etc. In our pipeline, we will iterate through each [`*schema.Schema`][schema-schema] recursively and generate spec and status structs and fields, see Terraform AWS Provider for an example of that struct.
+resource type that has all information related to a field, such as whether it's immutable, computed, required etc. In our pipeline, we will iterate through each [`*schema.Schema`][schema-schema] recursively and generate spec and status structs and fields, see Terraform AWS Provider for [an example][schema-example] of that struct.
 Then we will use standard Go `types` library to encode the information and then print it using standard Go templating tooling.
 These structs will need to be convertible to and from JSON with different keys depending on where they are used.
 An example output will look like the following:

 ```go
 // VPCParameters define the desired state of an AWS Virtual Private Cloud.